 There are so many different social movements coming into the media spotlight every year, each of them working towards a different agenda, and each of them working against other social movements.
 It is chaos.
-But in this chaos there is one commonality they all share: they are motivated first and foremost by anger.
+But in this chaos there is one commonality they all share: many are motivated by anger.

 While it is certainly noble to wish to change the world for the better, the vast majority of would-be-change-makers are acting out of anger.
 And while it can be argued that anger is a natural response to the dire conditions of the day, it is important to understand that acting out of anger is most often highly counter-productive to the aim of improving one’s condition and position in life.